sitmo/astro-trigger-cluster/README.md

 # More settings

-buffersize=0
+`buffersize=0`
 : Limit the buffer size.
 The default setting is 0 which means an unlimited buffer size.
-A buffer size of 25 speeds up filtering while only generating margiuamly more false triggers.
+A buffer size of 25 speeds up filtering while only generating marginally more false triggers.

-autoflush=True
+`autoflush=True`
-: Automatically flush  buffer when finished processing the input trigger.
-Set this to false if you want to process triggers in chunks and not flush the buffers between each chunk.
+: Automatically flush the internal buffer when finished processing the input trigger.
+Set this to `false` if you want to process triggers in chunks and not flush the buffers between each chunk.